hidenorly/rstpDownloader/README.md

 # rstpDownloader

-This is download rstp:// stream as .mp4.
+This is downloader for rstp:// stream as .mp4.
 This is intended to store security camera's video stream as .mp4.
-Usually some of security cameras is installed, this tool supports multiple download.
+Usually multiple security cameras are installed, then this tool supports multiple download.

 # Requirements